 In general, C.A.S.E. recommends a stronger research focus on the impact of integrated care models on achieving positive mental health outcomes for children in foster care and children and youth adopted from the foster care system.
-Studies indicate that continuous mental health treatment is beneficial for children with histories of maltreatment and foster care.10 Medicaid managed care organizations (MCO's) with adequate networks of adoption-competent mental health professionals, could demonstrate more positive outcomes for foster youth.
+Studies indicate that continuous mental health treatment is beneficial for children with histories of maltreatment and foster care.
+10 Medicaid managed care organizations (MCO's) with adequate networks of adoption-competent mental health professionals, could demonstrate more positive outcomes for foster youth.
 Therefore, we suggest reforms that will enhance the positive outcomes for children and youth in foster care and those adopted from foster care, the majority of whom are Medicaid eligible.

-I look forward to working with Congress on improving access to, and quality of, the mental health services provided to children in foster care.
+I look forward to working with Congress on improving access to, and quality of, the mental health services provided to children in foster care and those in adoptive families.
 Innovative strategies to improve the lives of our most vulnerable children should not be delayed.
-C.A.S.E. has already begun the process of developing the adoption-competent workforce through its TAC, direct services in Maryland, Virginia, and Washington, D.C., and existing cooperative agreement with ACF on the National Adoption Competency Mental Health Training Initiative.
+C.A.S.E. has already begun the process of developing the adoption-competent workforce through its existing TAC program and the continuing cooperative agreement with ACF on the National Adoption Competency Mental Health Training Initiative as well as direct services in Maryland, Virginia, and Washington, D.C.
 Now is the time to take action to ensure the continued building of an adoption-competent workforce and formalized network of those providers who can be connected to foster and adoptive families.
+The good news is that we have existing innovative training programs ready to bolster the competency of the child welfare and mental health workforce nationally.
+Together we can connect this underrepresented population to providers trained to meet their needs.